 § 420-1.5.
 Decisions, determinations and findings.

 Unless such authority is clearly assigned to another entity by these regulations, all decisions, determinations or findings made under these regulations shall be made by the Board.
 The Board may, however, assign that authority to others in special instances.
 Such decisions, determinations and findings will be made in accordance with the intent of these regulations, the Town bylaws, and the laws.
 The recommendations of Town staff and Board consultants will be carefully considered by the Board in making such decisions.
-Unless a supermajority vote is required, such decisions will be made by a majority vote of the Board members.
+Unless a super-majority vote is required, such decisions will be made by a majority vote of the Board members.

 § 420-1.6.
 Definitions.